Skip to content

 Integration

 Add one link to your site.
-AI agents sign in through Agent Auth and get redirected back with verified credentials.
+AI agents sign in through Agent Auth by Vigil and get redirected back with verified credentials.

 02